w3f/polkadot-spec/docs/id-glossary.md

 - The set of all GRANDPA voters for at block ${B}$

 ${GS}$
-- GRANDPA protocol state consisting of the set of voters, number of times voters set has changed and the current round number.
+- GRANDPA protocol state consisting of the set of voters, the number of times voters set has changed, and the current round number.

 ${r}$
 - The voting round counter in the finality protocol